seenthis/firefox-seenthis-search/README.md

 (e.g. `C:\firefox-seenthis-search\` or `~/firefox-seenthis-search/`).
 Windows users should retain the OS' slash direction, and everyone should remember to include a closing slash and remove any trailing spaces.
-4. Save the file with seenthis search ID as it's name `seenthis_search@seenthis.net`
+4. Save the file with seenthis search ID as its name `seenthis_search@seenthis.net`

 Credits
 -----------------------